Kerubino Kuanyin Bol: Role in the Second Sudanese Civil War and as an SPLA commander

-In 1986 Bol was deputy commander-in-chief of the SPLA and deputy chairman of the SPLM provisional executive committee.
-In 1987 he led a successful attack on several towns in Blue Nile province to the north of South Sudan.
-Growing over-ambitious, he was accused of plotting a coup against Garang and was jailed for the next six years.
+In 1986, Bol was deputy commander-in-chief of the SPLA and deputy chairman of the SPLM provisional executive committee.
+In 1987, he led a successful attack on several towns in Blue Nile province to the north of South Sudan.
+In June of that year, Bol was accused of plotting a coup against Garang and was jailed for the next six years.

 SSIM commander

 In August 1991 Riek Machar, Lam Akol and Gordon Kong announced that Garang had been ejected from the SPLM.
 They formed a rival militia called the SPLA-Nasir, after their base in the town of Nasir.